 The Chief Actuary has a right to be heard in the setting of business strategy, product approval and capital planning activities, and may request revision to business proposals that may otherwise conflict with the overall underwriting policy or the adequacy of reinsurance arrangements.
-The Chief Actuary reports functionally to the Director of Group Finance and is a standing attendee at the Company's Board.
+The Chief Actuary reports functionally to the Company's Chief Risk Officer and is a standing attendee at the Company's Board.